Current

 Adrian Aguilera, Ph.D., is an Associate Professor in the School of Social Welfare at UC Berkeley and the Department of Psychiatry at UC San Francisco.
 He received his B.A, from Stanford University and his master’s and doctoral degrees in Clinical Psychology from UCLA.
 Dr. Aguilera’s research has focused on studying the influence of culture, community and socioeconomic status on mental health along with developing interventions to address health disparities in low-income and minority populations.
 Dr. Aguilera’s current work has focused on utilizing mobile phone technology to improve mental health interventions in primary care settings with vulnerable populations.
 He has conducted research using text messaging as a companion to cognitive behavioral treatment (CBT) for depression to increase engagement and improve outcomes.
 He is currently developing a personalized, machine learning based texting intervention to improve physical activity among people with comorbid diabetes and depression.
 He is committed to utilizing innovative technologies to reduce health disparities.

-Publications on PubMed
+Publications on Google Scholar

-Research Coordinator
+Research Staff

 Karina Rosales, B.A. | k.rosales@berkeley.edu

-Post-Doctoral Candidate
+Post-Doctoral Scholars

-Marvyn Arévalo Avalos, Ph.D | marevalo@berkeley.edu
+Marvyn Arévalo Avalos, Ph.D. | marevalo@berkeley.edu

 Marvyn Arévalo Avalos, Ph.D., is a Postdoctoral Scholar in the Latinx Center of Excellence in Behavioral Health (LCOEBH) and the UC Berkeley School of Social Welfare.
 Dr. Arévalo Avalos earned his Ph.D. in Counseling Psychology at Arizona State University where his research focused on prevention of mental and behavioral health concerns among Latinx adolescents.
 Dr. Arévalo Avalos’ current research interest focuses on developing and testing culturally grounded digital health interventions with underserved populations, particularly Latinx.
 Prior to joining UC Berkeley, Dr. Arévalo Avalos completed his predoctoral internship in psychology at the University of Maryland Counseling Center, his Bachelor of Science in Human Development at UC Davis, and has experience working in a behavioral health nonprofit organization.
 On a personal note, Marvyn enjoys spending time outdoors, playing board games, cooking, and spending time with his partner, family, and friends.